atsevan/wireguard-grpc/README.md

 Client example is at [client/main.go](client/main.go)

-# Development
+# Build

-Run the server
+Run the server with mTLS
 ```
 make cert  # generate localhost certs for mutual authentication (mTLS)
 make build  # build a binary